bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 .. bokeh-plot:: docs/user_guide/examples/tools_hover_tooltips_image.py
     :source-position: above

-In this example, three image patterns are defined, named ``ramp``, ``steps``, and ``bitmask``.
+In this example, three image patterns are defined, ``ramp``, ``steps``, and ``bitmask``.
 The hover tooltip shows the index of the image, the name of the pattern, the ``x`` and ``y`` position of the cursor, as well as the corresponding value and value squared.

 .. _custom_hover_tooltip:

-Custom Tooltip
+Custom tooltip
 ''''''''''''''

-It is also possible to supply a custom HTML template for a tooltip.
-To do this, pass an HTML string, with the Bokeh tooltip field name symbols wherever substitutions are desired.
+It is possible to supply a custom HTML template for a tooltip.
+To do this, pass an HTML string with the Bokeh tooltip field name symbols wherever substitutions are desired.
 All of the information above regarding formats, etc. still applies.
 Note that you can also use the ``{safe}`` format after the column name to disable the escaping of HTML in the data source.
 An example is